Sornesh-MS/RepoLens/README.md

 such as total repositories, stars, forks, programming languages used, and the most starred repository.

-The project works as a REST API and returns results in JSON format.
+The project works as a REST API and returns results.
 It does not use any frontend, HTML, or CSS.

 This project is useful for learning Flask, REST APIs, and working with third-party APIs.